ramuta/gae-py3-boilerplate/README.md

 ## TODO

-- suspend user
+- Admin: suspend user
-- delete user (marking user as deleted=True - this does not really delete the user from the Datastore)
+- Admin: delete user (marking user as deleted=True - this does not really delete the user from the Datastore)
+- Admin: edit user
-- edit password
+- Profile: edit password
 - login with password
 - Admin: update SendGrid key
 - Slovene translations (all HTML templates)